Skip to Content

 The coach says the athletes with the most grit won't let a little rain stop their training.

-In Lower Manning Park there is still sand for sandbags but it is soaked from the on and off downpour.
+In Lower Manning Park in Montecito sand for sandbags got soaked from the on and off downpour.

-The forecast calls for the heaviest rain on Tuesday night then a break until Thursday.
+The forecast called for the heaviest rain on Tuesday night.